ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Issuer:

 : an identifier representing an organization, device, user, or entity securing Statements about supply chain Artifacts.
-An Issuer may be the owner or author of Artifacts, or an independent third party such as an auditor, reviewer or an endorser.
+An Issuer may be the owner or author of Artifacts, or an independent third party such as an Auditor, reviewer or an endorser.
 In SCITT Statements and Receipts, the `iss` CWT Claim is a member of the COSE header parameter `15: CWT_Claims` within the protected header of a COSE envelope.

 Non-equivocation: